AnaisAguiar1/Eutech/task_2/README.md

 ![](img/04.png)
 </center>

-After we have the ufw enable and running we can see wich rules we have configurated using the command ``ufw status``, this command it's going to show us all the rules that we have configurated.
+After we had the ufw enabled and running, we checked to see wich rules we have configurated using the command ``ufw status``, this command is going to show us all the rules that we have configurated.
 In this case it's empty because we have no rules created.

 <center>

 ![](img/03.png)
 </center>

-We needed to now our IP address, so we also use the command ``ip a``, we are goind to need it later.
+We needed to know our IP address, so we also used the command ``ip a``, because we are going to need it later.

 <center>